LibreOffice/core/basctl/README.md

+# BASIC IDE Controls and Dialogs

-Controls and dialogs for Basic.
-Contains the Basic IDE.
+Controls and dialogs for BASIC.
+Contains the BASIC IDE.